IBM/kube101/workshop/README.md

 [Lab 3](Lab3): Builds on lab 2 by increasing the capabilities of the deployed Guestbook application.
 This lab covers basic distributed application design and how kubernetes helps you use standard design practices.

-[Lab 4](Lab4): How to enable your application so Kubernetes can automatically monitor and recover your applications with no user intervention.

 [Lab D](LabD): Debugging tips and tricks to help you along your Kubernetes journey.
 This lab is useful reference that does not follow in a specific sequence of the other labs.